awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

 # Image scanning<a name="image-scanning"></a>

 Amazon ECR image scanning helps in identifying software vulnerabilities in your container images\.
-Amazon ECR uses the Common Vulnerabilities and Exposures \(CVEs\) database from the open source CoreOS Clair project and provides you with a list of scan findings\.
+Amazon ECR uses the Common Vulnerabilities and Exposures \(CVEs\) database from the open source Clair project and provides you with a list of scan findings\.
 You can review the scan findings for information about the security of the container images that are being deployed\.
-For more information about CoreOS Clair, see [CoreOS Clair](https://github.com/coreos/clair)\.
+For more information about Clair, see [Clair](https://github.com/quay/clair) on GitHub\.

 Amazon ECR uses the severity for a CVE from the upstream distribution source if available, otherwise we use the Common Vulnerability Scoring System \(CVSS\) score\.
 The CVSS score can be used to obtain the NVD vulnerability severity rating\.
 For more information, see [NVD Vulnerability Severity Ratings](https://nvd.nist.gov/vuln-metrics/cvss)\.